paulmackinlay/state-machine/docs/intro.md

 by reconfiguring the state machine.
 Because logic is compartmentalised in areas of single responsibility, adapting a design by introducing new states/events can be done while minimising technical risk.

+## State machines in depth

+This page covers the basics at a high level; what a state machine is, how it works and what it is used for.
+In the next section I cover the details of how one works in code.
+Specifically, I talk about the [state-machine implementation](implementation.md) in this repo.